-6. During FY 2021-22, one meeting of the Independent Directors was held on March 23, 2022.
-The Independent Directors, inter-alia, reviewed the performance of Non-Independent Directors, Board as a

-- whole and Chairman of the Company, taking into account the views of Non-Executive Directors.
-They also assessed the quality, quantity, timeliness and adequacy of information between the Company's management and the Board. - 7.
-The names and categories of the Directors on the Board, their attendance at Board Meetings held during the year under review and at the last Annual General Meeting ('AGM'), name of other listed entities in which the Director is a director and the number of Directorships and Committee Chairpersonships / Memberships held by them in other public limited companies (excluding directorships of private limited companies, foreign companies and companies registered under Section 8 of the Act) as on March 31, 2022 are given herein below.
-Further, none of them is a member of more than ten committees or chairperson of more than five committees across all the public companies in which he/she is a Director.
-For the purpose of determination of limit of the Board Committees, chairpersonship and membership of the Audit Committee and Stakeholders' Relationship Committee only have been considered as per Regulation 26(1)(b) of the SEBI Listing Regulations.
+- 7. During FY 2022-23, one meeting of the Independent Directors was held on March 14, 2023.
+The Independent Directors, inter-alia, reviewed the performance of Non-Independent Directors, Board as a whole and Chairman of the Company, taking into account the views of Non-Executive Directors.
+They also assessed the quality, quantity, timeliness and adequacy of information between the Company's management and the Board. - 8.
+The names and categories of the Directors on the Board, their attendance at Board Meetings held during the year under review and at the last Annual General Meeting (AGM), name of other listed entities in which the Director is a director and the number of Directorships and Committee Chairpersonships / Memberships held by them in other public limited companies (excluding directorships of private limited companies, foreign companies and companies registered under Section 8 of the Act) as on March 31, 2023 are given herein below: